1871fotc/fotc/docs/about/extraordinary-stories.md

 1829 - 1922

-## Mary Rodrigues
+## Mary Ann Rodrigues

-circa 1800 - June 1883
+circa 1800 - 23 June 1883

 John Wood Rendall was born in Upper Inkster, Orkney Islands, Scotland, to Peter Rendall and Jane Wood, who were small farmers.

-In 1846 he for the Portuguese colony of Azores, where he was employed as tutor of languages, to the Governor's children.
+In 1846 he left for the Portuguese colony of Azores, where he was employed as tutor of languages, to the Governor's children.
 There he met Letitia Amelia Hewitt, a ward of the Governor.
 Letitia Amelia's mother and the Governor's wife were friends and Amelia (as she was later known) had been sent for health reasons from her home in Worcester, England, arriving the same year as John.
 She was born in 1829 to Joseph Hewitt and Mary Harris.

 John Rendall and Amelia Hewitt were married by the Chaplain of the British Protestant Church, City of Ponta Delgarda, Island of St. Michael, on the 13^th^ of June 1819.